VirtualIceShard/Triceratopy/README.md

 - **Function decorator utilities(simple logs, multiple calls in one line, multiple calls sequence, set interval, set timeout)**
 - **Objects and dictionaries setters and getters using an index thats automatically do the work of creating sub-dicionaries and objects**
 - **A multi-use flatten that accepts lists, tuples and dictionaries**
-- **The use of capsules(_see capsules_) to make code organization easier and create the possibility to separate modules into "sub-modules" _(note: triceratopy uses capsules to store its own functions, organizing them in sections that you will see below)_**
+- **The use of capsules(_see capsules_) to make code organization easier and create the possibility to separate modules into "sub-modules" _(triceratopy uses capsules to store its own functions, organizing them in sections that you will see below)_**
-### Function decorators
+### Function decorators (triceratopy.function)
 ##### **simple log**
 Triceratopy contains a decorator to simple function logging, it's called *simple log*.
 This decorator returns the fucntion arguments, the execution start and end time and the return, simple informations that are very useful when you need to log something simple and less complex.